 The 8th Wonder of (the Intercontinental) World.
 Triple and Chyna split after the Corporate Ministry.
-The red hot powerhouse became the first-ever female competitor to be No.1 contender to the WWF Championship and entrant in the King of the Ring tournament.
-She then became No.1 contender to long-time rival Jeff Jarrett’s WWE Intercontinental Championship.
-She bested Jarrett in a “Good Housekeeping” matchmaking her the first and only woman, to date, to hold the Intercontinental Championship and solidifying her place as the 8th Wonder of the World.
+The red hot powerhouse became the first-ever female competitor to be the No.1 contender to the WWF Championship and entrant in the King of the Ring tournament.
+She then became the No.1 contender to long-time rival Jeff Jarrett’s WWE Intercontinental Championship.
+Chyna bested Jarrett in a “Good Housekeeping” matchmaking.
+She was the first and only woman to date to hold the Intercontinental Championship and solidify her place as the 8th Wonder of the World.
 Here is the history of the WWE Intercontinental Championship, part three.

 RAW Is Jericho